 - Course information from the Online Schedule of Classes at http://classes.iastate.edu/.

-- Other departmental information applicable to their curriculum, available from their adviser.
+- Other departmental information applicable to their curriculum, available from their advisor.

 Students are expected to do the following in the advising and registration process:

-1. Meet with their adviser, who will provide the following:
+1. Meet with their advisor, who will provide the following:

 a. degree audit

 c.
 Registration Authorization form, with RAN, if applicable.